Skip to main content

 $ npm install wj-elements

-Then import the component bundle and styles into your app:
+Then import the component bundles and styles into the application:

 import 'wj-elements';